 Android TV boxes and Netflix work very well together with some exceptions, mainly with HD content.

-Some Android Boxes will not be able to play Netflix 1080p or HD streams since there are restrictions to protect the content.
+Some Android TV boxes will not be able to play Netflix 1080p or HD streams since there are restrictions to protect the content.

 This means while many units work with Netflix they will only play standard definition video.